KastnerRG/Read_the_docs/docs/axi4.rst

 This lab is an example of AXI4 data transfer in burst mode.
 It takes in a given sample of values and provides the square root.

-1)Vivado_HLS: Generating RTL code from C/C++ code
+1) Vivado HLS: Generating RTL code from C/C++ code
 -------------------------------------------------

-In this section you learn how to create a project in Vivado_HLS, synthesis your code, and generate RTL.
+In this section you learn how to create a project in Vivado HLS, synthesis your code, and generate RTL.

-1.1)Download code and create a Vivado_HLS project
+1.1) Download code and create a Vivado HLS project
 #################################################

 Download and unzip `axi4_burst.zip. <https://github.com/KastnerRG/pp4fpgas/blob/master/labs/axi4_burst.zip?raw=true>`_ Generate your project using the provided script.tcl file: